libretro/docs/docs/guides/install-ios.md

-# Downloading, Installing and Running RetroArch for iOS and tvOS devices
+# Downloading, Installing and Running RetroArch on iOS

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/QMCXXabUR5k" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Prerequisites

-RetroArch is not available on the App Store.
-Instead, you must sideload the app onto your devices.
+As of May 15th 2024, RetroArch is available on the App Store worldwide.

+You can still sideload the app onto your devices if you want.
 There are 4 ways of sideloading:

 - Jailbreaking, not something covered here
 - Build RetroArch from source using Xcode, as described [here](../development/retroarch/compilation/ios.md)